 Buy green leafy vegetables and clean them up.
 Store in net bags in your fridge so they don’t turn soggy

 Prepare dosa/idli batter and dough for roti from millets; store for use during the week to prevent the temptation of buying fast-food for dinner

 Various herbs are known to be beneficial for women’s health.
 They can be easily incorporated in the day-to-day routine of working mothers for overall health and improved work productivity.

 Haridra (turmeric): It helps relieve pain during pregnancy, promotes faster post-partum healing, has anti-bacterial properties and is also beneficial to babies.
-It is also believed that consumption of turmeric during pregnancy reduces the risk of birth defects.
-Add a pinch of turmeric to your vegetable curries or a glass of milk to be had at bed time.
+It is also believed that the consumption of turmeric during pregnancy reduces the risk of birth defects.
+Add a pinch of turmeric to your vegetable curries or a glass of milk to be had at bedtime.

 Adrika (ginger): It helps cure a sore throat.
 Drink a cup of ginger tea during premenstrual syndrome to relieve symptoms of nausea and reduce pain.

 Ashwaganda (Indian ginseng): The king of herbs, ashwagandha when included in your daily diet boosts energy levels, reduces stress and anxiety, and boosts immunity.

 Shatavari (asparagus): In India, Shatavari is traditionally incorporated in a woman’s daily regime as it helps balance hormones and boosts energy levels.
 Shatavari also boosts fertility in women, which is a common concern amongst working women these days.
 Shatavari is best consumed before bed-time as a powder mixed in milk.